Literary Translation Studies

 Literary Translation Studies Certificate

-The graduate certificate in literary translation studies is an interdisciplinary program offering coursework in the following areas:
+The graduate certificate in literary translation studies is an interdisciplinary program offering course work that provides:

 - studies in the variety of theoretical approaches to translation in the 20th and 21st centuries

 - studies in trans-historical and cross-cultural theories of translation